 Richard Avanzino brought all of this to the table as executive director of the San Francisco SPCA in the early 1990s.
 Through innovative programs, proactive adoptions and many years of focused, targeted spay/neuter, San Francisco was considered a No Kill city by 1994.

 But even more important, it created the progressive No Kill model that is based on saving all animals.
 Euthanasia is only warranted for animals who are irremediably suffering or those who pose a safety threat to the public.
 No longer could humane societies claim killing homeless dogs and cats was necessary.
 The communities that continued to kill animals simply had not implemented the proven lifesaving programs that eliminate the need for killing to continue.

 PAWS Chicago took the No Kill message public in Chicago with Angels with Tails in 1998.
-With the help of all the wonderful Chicagoans who have rallied to help homeless pets, the killing has been reduced by more than 75% since our founding.
-Less than 10,000 pets were euthanized in 2014, but we still have significant work to do.
+With the help of Chicagoans, the killing of homeless pets has been reduced by 87% since our founding, but there is significant work to do.
 (See Chicago’s Progress on the No Kill Continuum.)

 No Kill: A New Standard in Sheltering

 Over the past decade, No Kill has become the commonly accepted sheltering model and the goal for all communities.